d-reinhold/async-priority-queue/README.md

   }
 });

-// tasks expose a promise if you need a handle on the status of the request (for displaying a spinner, etc)
+// tasks expose a promise in case you need to execute code when the request finishes (for showing/hiding a spinner, perhaps).

 self.setState({loading: true});
 task.promise.then(function() { self.setState({loading: false}); })